Massachusetts governor signs bill delaying pot shop openings

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

-Members of the Massachusetts Cannabis Reform Coalition and the National Organization for the Reform of Marijuana Laws faulted lawmakers for passing the bill during an informal end-of-year session.

-They say the delay “flies in the face of the will of the voters” who approved a ballot question legalizing pot.
+Members of the Massachusetts Cannabis Reform Coalition and the National Organization for the Reform of Marijuana Laws faulted lawmakers for passing the bill during end-of-year sessions and said the delay “flies in the face of the will of the voters” who approved the ballot question legalizing pot.

+The House and Senate passed the bill Wednesday without a public hearing and without debate during informal sessions in both chambers.
+Only a handful of lawmakers were present.

+The ballot initiative that allows adults 21 and over to possess and use limited amounts of recreational marijuana and grow as many as a dozen pot plants in their homes was approved by 53.7 percent of voters on Nov.
+8 and took effect Dec.
+15.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.